Alanaktion/MCHostPanel/README.md

 ## MCHostPanel
 A lightweight Minecraft control panel for hosting companies

-MCHostPanel can manage an unlimited number of Minecraft control panels, including CraftBukkit, Tekkit, and any other custom build that uses a .jar file.
+MCHostPanel can manage an unlimited number of Minecraft control panels, including Spigot, Tekkit, and any other custom build that uses a .jar file.

 ### Requirements

-- PHP 5.3+ with GD library (GD only used for player faces)
+- PHP 5/7/8+ with GD library (GD only used for player faces)
 - GNU Screen (installed by default on many platforms)
-- Java 6/7 Headless (OpenJDK JRE works great)
+- Java Headless (OpenJDK JRE works great)

 ### Installation